-• The completed official Report of Failure of a Final Oral Examination with original signatures is delivered to the Graduate College by the GFR before the close of business on the next business day after the final oral examination.

-• The GFR returns all other documents, including these instructions, the copy of the dissertation, the Defense Committee Approval page (no signatures), and the copy of the Final Reading Approval page (no signatures), to the Graduate College before the close of business on the next business day after the final oral examination.
+- The completed official Report of Failure of a Final Oral Examination with original signatures is delivered to the Graduate College by the GFR before the close of business on the next business day after the final oral examination. - The GFR returns all other documents, including these instructions, the copy of the dissertation, the Defense Committee Approval page (no signatures), and the copy of the Final Reading Approval page (no signatures), to the Graduate College before the close of business on the next business day after the final oral examination.

-For delivery of documents, the Graduate College is located in Room 307 in Riverfront Hall and is open 8:00 AM-5:00 PM Monday-Friday on all days that the university is open for business.
+For delivery of documents, the Graduate College is located in Room 307 in Riverfront Hall and is open 8:00 a.m. to 5:00 p.m.
+Monday through Friday on all days that the university is open for business.

-VIII.
+IX.
 Repeat Attempt for a Failed Final Oral Examination

-A final oral examination for a Ed.D. student that is failed on the first attempt can be repeated once but only if a repeat attempt is requested by the student and approved by the academic unit responsible for the program.
-The student's request must be in writing to the head of the academic unit and must be made within five working days after the student is notified of his or her failure.
+A final oral examination for a Ph.D. student that is failed on the first attempt can be repeated once but only if a repeat attempt is requested by the student and approved by the academic unit responsible for the program.
+The student request must be in writing to the head of the academic unit and must be made within five working days after the student is notified of his or her failure.
 If a repeat attempt is not requested by the student, or if a request is made by the student but not approved by the academic unit, then the student is administratively withdrawn from the program by the Graduate College.
 If the student's request is approved by the academic unit, then the repeat attempt must occur within twelve months after the first attempt.
-If the student fails the repeat attempt, then the student is administratively withdrawn from the program by the Graduate College.
+If the student does not repeat the examination within twelve months after the first attempt, or if the student fails the repeat attempt, then the student is administratively withdrawn from the program by the Graduate College.
 Any extension of the twelve-month limit on the repeat attempt must be approved by the academic unit and by the Dean of the Graduate College.